ara-vardanyan/EE-399-Machine-Learning-HW-Reports/homework1/README.md

 # EE 399 Spring Quarter 2023: Homework 1 Report

 ## Instructor: J. Nathan Kutz
-**Submitted by**: [Ara Vardanyan]
+**Submitted by**: Ara Vardanyan

 ## Introduction

-This report documents the process and results of the first homework assignment for EE 399 Spring Quarter 2023, under the instruction of Prof. J. Nathan Kutz.
+This report documents the process and results of the first homework assignment for EE 399 Spring Quarter 2023, under the instruction of Dr. J. Nathan Kutz.
 The assignment involves analyzing a given dataset and fitting different models to it using least-squares error minimization.

-## Problem I: GitHub Account Setup

-A private GitHub repository has been set up and shared with Prof. J. Nathan Kutz and TAs Trung Le and Nithin Joseph.
-The repository contains the code, data, and this report for the homework assignment.

-## Problem II: Fitting a Model with Least-Squares Error
+## Problem I: Fitting a Model with Least-Squares Error

 ### Part (i): Minimizing Error and Determining Parameters